tgvashworth/integrator/README.md

 There are numerous problems with integration tests today:

 - *They don't simulate users.* Only the user-flows that you thought to test are tested, and assertions are coupled to CSS selectors.
-That's is not how a user sees your application and it results in [change-detector][change-detector] tests.
+That's not how a user sees your application and it results in [change-detector][change-detector] tests.

 - *They have implicit dependencies.* Current test frameworks encourage you to write tests that depend on the success of another, without an explicit notion of dependency.
 The result is that test order *might be* important, which is hard to debug and refactor.